abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **Identity matrix**

-!!!
-Info ""
 The product of a matrix by its inverse returns the identiy matrix (with small floating point errors):

 ```py
 m3.dot(linalg.inv(m3))